 The Life Sciences Building Auditorium, will serve as a satellite viewing location for guests who do not wish to sit on the field.

-A: There are two rain delay times: Saturday, May 13 beginning at 2 p.m., and Sunday, May 14 beginning at 9:30 a.m.
+A: There are two rain delay times: Saturday, May 11 beginning at 2 p.m., and Sunday, May 12 beginning at 9:30 a.m.
 We suggest dressing in layers and bringing appropriate outdoor accessories, such as sunscreen, and umbrellas.
-Bottled water will be available at the ceremony for graduates and guests.

-The University will make announcements about severe weather-related changes to the Commencement ceremony via this webpage, email and social media.
+The University will make announcements about severe weather-related changes to the Commencement ceremony via this webpage, email and social media as soon as the decision is made.